rubenbradel/kitty.conf/README.md

-# kitty.conf
+# KITTY CONFIGURATION
-Configuration of my Kitty terminal
+Configuration of my Kitty terminal.
+Feel free to use it or get inspired.
+Cheers!